TonySchu/offset-tkn/README.md

 ## Getting Started

-node v14 is required for this project
+node v14 is required for this project.
+First run:

+nvm i 14

-First, run the development server:
+then, run the development server:

 ```bash
 npm run dev